-While it is true that dedicated clusters built the “old-fashioned” way provide a better performance, the cost of the cloud cluster makes it an undeniably attractive option.
+These are only a few of the many cluster computing uses that people have.
+While it is true that dedicated clusters built the “old-fashioned” way provide better performance, the cost of the cloud cluster makes it an undeniably attractive option.

 There are three major cloud services providers today: AWS (By Amazon), Azure (by Microsoft) and Google.
 AWS is the current leader, with Azure breathing down its neck, and Google somewhat lacking behind, but still a formidable competitor.
 There are other providers like IBM Bluemix, Alibaba Cloud, and Digital Ocean, to name just a few.
 However, the vast majority of the cloud business is held in the capable arms of the aforementioned tech giants.